-In power systems, the SCADA/PMU network collects the raw data from field sensors that might be disturbed by the complicated environment and/or electronic faults.
-The communication channels are also not reliable due to exogenous interferences.
-Therefore, the sensor measurements gathered by the control center are noisy.
-The state estimation (SE) is responsible to reconstruct the system states from unreliable sensor measurements to provide reliable data for power system applications.
+In power systems, the SCADA/PMU network collects the raw data from field sensors that might be disturbed by environmental noises and/or electronic faults.
+Therefore, the sensor measurements gathered by the control center are not reliable.
+The SE is responsible for reconstructing the system states from unreliable sensor measurements to provide reliable data for power system applications.
 The state estimation is in the loop between the data acquisitions and power system applications.
-Considering the adversarial attacks on MLsgAPPs, the attacker compromises the communication network to inject adversarial perturbations into the sensor measurements.
-Due to the bad data detection (BDD), equipped with the state estimation, the adversarial examples should remain stealthy against BDD when they are transmitted to the control center \cite{liu2011false}.
+Considering the adversarial attacks on MLsgAPP, the attacker compromises the communication network to inject adversarial perturbations into the sensor measurements.
+Due to the BDD, being equipped with SE, the adversarial examples should remain stealthy against BDD when they are transmitted to the control center \cite{liu2011false}.

-Therefore, the adversarial examples against MLsgAPPs should consider the following factors: \begin{itemize} \item \textbf{\emph{Stealthiness}}: The adversarial perturbation added to the sensor measurement should bypass the error-checking mechanisms such as human eyes and BDD, other than misleading the ML model. \item \textbf{\emph{Timeliness}}: The construction process of the evasion attack cannot be computationally intensive.
-Otherwise, the attack would miss the most suitable time slot or trigger the error-checking alarm. \item \textbf{\emph{Physical consistency}}: The adversarial examples must follow the physics laws (e.g., Kirchhoff's Current and Voltage Law), power balance and power limits explicitly satisfied in power systems. \item \textbf{\emph{Impact}}: The adversarial attack should cause a certain impact on the operating condition and/or the system's operation and control.
+Therefore, the adversarial examples against MLsgAPPs must consider the following factors: \begin{itemize} \item \textbf{\emph{Stealthiness}}: The adversarial perturbation added to the sensor measurement should bypass the error-checking mechanisms such as human inspection and BDD, rather than misleading the ML model. \item \textbf{\emph{Timeliness}}: The construction process of the evasion attack cannot be computationally intensive.
+Otherwise, the attack would miss the most suitable time slot or trigger the error-checking alarm. \item \textbf{\emph{Physical consistency}}: The adversarial examples must follow the physics laws (e.g., Kirchhoff's Current and Voltage Law), power balance, and power limits explicitly satisfied in power systems. \item \textbf{\emph{Impact}}: The adversarial attack should cause a certain impact on the operating condition and/or the system's operation and control.
 Otherwise, the attack is ineffective although the ML model is fooled. \end{itemize}

-These four factors are special considerations for constructing adversarial examples against MLsgAPPs.
+As shown in Fig. \ref{fig:adversarialexamplesmlsgapp}, these four factors are special considerations for constructing adversarial attacks on MLsgAPP.
 These unique requirements are deeply correlated with the characteristics of power systems.